Mixture and Alligation Methods shortcut tricks

 What is Mean price?

-Cost price of an unit quantity of the mixture is called the mean price.
+Cost price of an unit quantity of the mixture is call the mean price.

 Rules of Alligation